critium/imhere/README.md

 - [x] Add noise Filtering on capture

 # Conver to channels and use disruptor - will need this because we want to mix on each individual channel.
-- [ ] Convert audio client to channel
+- [?]
+Convert audio client to channel
-- [ ] Convert audio server to channel
+- [?]
+Convert audio server to channel
-- [ ] Add magic ring buffer to store byte arrays
+- [x] Add magic ring buffer to store byte arrays

 # UI - https://github.com/critium/imhere-ui
 - [ ] InProg.
 Add Electron UI